The Movie Clip Editor has two main purposes, it can be used for tracking or masking movies. The empty editor looks like the image below.

 - Mute (eye icon) M

-Changes displaying on movie frame itself with black square, It helps to find tracks which are tracked inaccurately or which were not tracked at all.
+Shows black frames in the preview instead of the movie clip.
+It helps to find tracks which are tracked inaccurately or which were not tracked at all.

 - Render Undistorted